Statistikk innhold

 Establishment

-The Standard Industrial Classification (SIC2007) defines an establishment as a locally defined functional unit whose main activities fall within a specific industrial classification.
+The Standard Industrial Classification (SN07) defines an establishment as a locally defined functional unit whose main activities fall within a specific industrial classification.
 The activity carried out by a legal entity (enterprise) is known as an establishment.
 A legal entity can engage in one or more establishments/businesses.

 Number of man-hours worked

 This is defined as the total number of hours worked by employees in a workplace, both within and outside normal working hours.
 Short breaks are included, but time spent in transit between home and the workplace is not included.
+Number of man-hours in a year is 1687 hours

 Turnover